uhm-lost-and-found/uhm-lost-and-found.github.io/index.md

 ### Items Pages (Add Item, List Items, Third Page)

-Upon logging in with a department admin account, UHM Lost and Found provides three pages to add new items, edit or remove current items, and (insert third page description).
+Upon logging in with a department admin account, UHM Lost and Found provides three pages to add new items, edit or remove current items, and (insert a third-page description).

 The Add Item page allows departments to add a new lost item.